 Whether as a leader, colleague, friend, parent, or sibling, we should also hold ourselves accountable and have the boldness to give truthful feedback, as well as be mindful to give it in the most respectful and/or loving manner.

+When last did you ask for feedback?
 How do you deal with negative feedback?
-How do you give negative feedback to your team, colleagues and others?
+How do you give feedback to your team, colleagues and others?
 Please share your tips and experience below.